VN Karazin Kharkiv National University: Ranking

 Under the Soviet Union, the University of Kharkiv was decorated the Order of the Red Banner of Labour, the Order of the October Revolution and the Order of Peoples' Friendship.

 Kharkiv National University holds the second place in Ukraine in volume of publications and citations in scientific database Scopus and the Hirsch index, with the best academic results in the School of Medicine and School of Biology.

+In 2017, according to QS World University Rankings, it is the best university in Ukraine and ranks as 382th university in the world.

-In 2021, according to QS World University Rankings, it is the best university in Ukraine and ranks 477th university in the world.
+Also, in 2021, according to THE World University Rankings, it is the best university in Ukraine and ranks as 477th university in the world.